skip to main content

 • Community Wellbeing and Hauora Grants are now open through the Regional Public Service and Te Whatu Ora partnership.
 The focus of these grants is to support the health and wellbeing of those directly impacted by Cyclone Gabrielle as they adapt to changes in their lives and navigate next steps in the recovery process

 • Hastings District Council has a waste space on its website to help residents reduce, reuse and recycle.
-Their waste guide is a helpful search engine to give you some guidance on what to do with what you've got
+Their waste guide is a helpful search engine to give you some guidance on what to do with what you've got.

 Waste streams

-The Taskforce has collected over 1,350,000 cubic metres of silt around Te Matau-a-Māui.
+The Taskforce has collected over 1,650,000 cubic metres of silt around Te Matau-a-Māui.

-A six-zone system is being used up to collect the unprecedented silt dumped on orchards, farms, roads, and residential properties.
+A six-zone system is being used to collect the unprecedented silt dumped on orchards, farms, roads, and residential properties.
 There are dedicated contractors in each zone working to collect the silt.
 Silt samples from silt deposit sites are being taken several times a week, and to date all the result have come back clean.

 The taskforce is looking at a range of options for storing and using silt in the future, and working closely with other councils, industry, and landowners to develop solutions for the region.

-As of November 2023, there are five silt deposit sites in Esk, Pākōwhai, Omarunui, Mōteo Pā and Dartmoor.
+There are four silt deposit sites in Esk, Pākōwhai, Omarunui, and Dartmoor.

 In the Wairoa district, we’ve appointed a project manager to deal with the huge amount of debris around the district, and particularly along the coast, focussing on Mohaka, Māhia, Wairoa, and around bridges.
 We’re also working along the Napier coast and in CHB in Pōrangahau, along the Waipawa River, and in Kairakau.